Critter Corner – Hercules Moth

 Hercules Moths spend most of their lives (approx. 3 mths) as caterpillars.

 During this time, they live on food plants such as the bleeding heart (Homalanthus novoguineensis), red bean trees (Dysoxylum mollissimum subsp. molle) and cheese trees (Glochidion ferdinandi).
-As caterpillars, they can grow up to 12cm in length, are pale green in colour and have spots and striking yellow spikes.
+As caterpillars, they can grow up to 14.5cm in length and weigh up to 45g, are pale green in colour and have spots and striking yellow spikes.

 Once emerged from their cocoon, these beautiful moths only live for 10 to 14 days, and their main goal is to find a mate & reproduce.
 As adults both males and females are brown in colour and their wings are spectacular – they have transparent triangular ‘windows’ and white triangular edges.
 The female is the larger of the species and they do not have long tapered tails like their male counterparts.